Fried Eggs with Bacon and Cherry Tomatoes

 8. Step 8:

-Sprinkle the finished scrambled eggs with chopped dill greens and serve them on the table for a family breakfast.
+Sprinkle the finished eggs with chopped dill and serve for a family breakfast.

 Caloric content of the products possible in the composition of the dish